 How to apply

 The program is open to college undergraduates and to exceptional high school students.
 Students who graduate from high school in 2015 should apply as high school interns.
 Participants must be US citizens or permanent residents.
 Experience with programming or statistical packages is strongly recommended.
-Exceptional high-school students may apply ONLY through the JHU Center for Talented Youth Intensive Studies in Math and Science Programs (Application page; contact Vicky Schneider, vschneider [at] jhu.edu , for additional information).
 You do not need to be a Johns Hopkins University or Center for Talented Youth student to apply, and applications from students at other universities are encouraged; however, housing is not provided by the program.